Core Concepts

 The most useful distinction to learn early is this:

-• a session is usually the whole browser session
+- a session represents one browser session

 Path Model

-Your path model describes:
+A path model describes:

-• which page variants exist
+- which page variants exist

-• which path segments should be decoded
+- which path segments should be decoded

-• which query parameters matter
+- which query parameters matter

 Doors And Hooks